CookedPotato-1428/format-Readme/README.md

     This footnote also has been made with a different syntax using 4 spaces for new lines.

 ```
-the footnote will render like this :
+<p> the footnote will render like this : </p>

 <img src="https://docs.github.com/assets/cb-6343/images/site/rendered-footnote.png" height="230" width="400" />

-e
-irrespective of where you put your derefenced footnote, it will always appear at the bottom
+ <p> irrespective of where you put your derefenced footnote, it will always appear at the bottom</p>

 # Hiding contents